adamkewley/fo2dat/README.md

 - The data of all files is concatenated together with no separators
 - The offset and size of each file in `data` is described in the file's respective `tree_entry` in `tree_entries`
-- A file's data MAY use zlib compression, which is indicated by its first two bytes having the zlib magic number: `0x78da`
+- A file's data MAY use zlib compression.
+Although a file's `tree_entry` contains an `is_compressed` flag, the file's size should be checked (min = 2 bytes) and the file's first two bytes should be checked for the zlib magic number (`0x78da`).
+If either of those are missing, it's probably not compressed
-- Some DAT files appear to contain duplicate entries

 ## `tree_entries`